-In May 1998, the Company decided to increase the number of satellites in its system from two to three and modify its orbital locations from geostationary to inclined, geosynchronous elliptical, requiring modification of its FCC License.
+In May 1998, the Company decided to increase the number of satellites in its system from two to three and modify its orbits from geostationary to inclined, elliptical geosynchronous, requiring modification of its FCC License.
+The Company has not yet filed an application with the FCC for this modification and is in the process of preparing such application.
+The Company intends to file this application during the fourth quarter of 1998.
 Although the Company believes that the FCC will approve the Company's application for this change, there can be no assurance that this will occur.
 Interested parties will have an opportunity to object to the license modification.
 The Company cannot predict the nature or extent of any such objections or the time it will take the FCC to act on its application or any such objections.